Greensborough Plaza

-Greensborough Plaza is a major regional shopping centre located in the north-eastern suburb of Greensborough in Melbourne, Victoria, Australia, approximately 20 kms from the CBD.
+Greensborough Plaza is a major regional shopping centre in the Melbourne suburb of Greensborough, Victoria, Australia, approximately 20 kilometres from the CBD.

-There is an extensive range of majors and mini-majors including Coles, Aldi, Kmart, Target, Chemist Warehouse, JB Hi-Fi Home, The Reject Shop, Rebel Sport, Anytime Fitness and Hoyts Cinemas.
+Known to some locals as “Greensy”, the centre has an extensive range of majors and mini-majors including Coles, Aldi, Kmart, Target, Chemist Warehouse, JB Hi-Fi, The Reject Shop, Rebel Sport, Anytime Fitness and over 170 specialty stores.

-With over 170 Specialty stores, the centre also has a Fresh Food and Dining and Entertainment precinct.
+The centre also has a dining and entertainment precinct that includes a Hoyts cinema complex.

 History and development

 Early days

 First opening in 1978, the centre was known simply as Greensborough Shopping Centre.
-Around 1990, the centre was known as Valley Central, and the current Greensborough Plaza name was introduced in 1995.
-Former major tenants in the centre over the years have included: Waltons department store, Stan Cash, R. M. Williams, McEwans, Venture, Jewel Food Barn, Franklins No Frills, Dick Smith and World 4 Kids.
+In around 1990, the centre was known as Valley Central, and the current Greensborough Plaza name was introduced in 1995.
+Former major tenants in the centre over the years have included: Waltons department store, Stan Cash, RM Williams, McEwans, Venture, Jewel Food Barn, Franklins No Frills, Dick Smith and World 4 Kids.